collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

  `jobs`- Specifies jobs that are intended to be run.
 For my case, I only have a single job, called `build`.

  `image: wecs/aws-k8s:1.0.0`.
-I created this image to be used as a high level environment.
+I created this image to be used as a high-level environment.
 The image has Python, Kops, K8s and AWS CLI installed.
 The Dockerfile for this image is as shown below:

 ```
 FROM circleci/node:7.10